 \subsubsection{BCFL utility functions}

-Figure \ref{fig:fig10} depicts the utility functions required for training.
-The IPFS Class includes functions necessary for uploading and downloading completed local and global models.
-Since the IPFS connection is done through the HTTP API, it requires a separate Python class to establish the connection, which is used by all participants.
+Fig. \ref{fig:fig10} outlines the utility functions required for training.
+The IPFS class includes functions necessary for the upload and download of completed local and global models.
+As the IPFS connection is established via the HTTP API, a dedicated class is necessary to manage this connection, which is then utilized by all participants.